Export Evernote to Google Drive for Data Backup

-1. Highlight the Notes, on the right-hand-side click the Save Attachments button.
+1. Highlight the Notes, click the Save Attachments button on the right side.

 2. Choose a folder on computer or hard drive to save the files to.